 - Power pads

-- Wilson logo on throat different compared to the retail version
+- Wilson logo on the throat is different compared to the retail version

-- The frame is much stiffer / stronger compared to the retail version
+- The frame feels much stiffer / stronger compared to the retail version

 Since using this frame, after some very mixed results, Dimitrov has experimented with his equipment numerous times, moving to a 97 sq” head racquet, switching back to the 93 sq” and then back to 97 sq”.